© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Low Caythorpe deserted medieval village, manorial complex and fishponds is a scheduled monument protected by Historic England under reference 1013618.
 View the official record →

-Low Caythorpe deserted medieval village, manorial complex and fishponds is a scheduled ancient monument comprising the earthwork remains of a medieval settlement and associated manorial features in Yorkshire.
+Low Caythorpe is a deserted medieval village and manorial complex located in Yorkshire, England, representing settlement and agricultural activity from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013618.

 Low Caythorpe deserted medieval village, manorial complex and fishponds is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013618.